-My forthcoming album Hey Sicko has been a decade in the making…surfing life’s waves of hopes, disapointments, lovers, haters, believers, non-believers, blood, sweat, punches, smiles, right hooks, laughter and tears.
+My album Hey Sicko has been a decade in the making…surfing life’s waves of hopes, disappointments, lovers, haters, believers, non-believers, blood, sweat, punches, smiles, right hooks, laughter and tears.

-I am finally giving birth to this lion on my own, scheduled for release into the ether in 2020.
-It is a love letter of awakening our self-empowerment to all the outsiders, renegades, mavericks, seekers, mystics, starseeds, wanderers and rebels out there...
+I am finally giving birth to this lion on my own, released into the ether 2nd October 2020.
+It is a love letter to the awakening of our self-empowerment.
+Dedicated to all the outsiders, renegades, mavericks, seekers, mystics, starseeds, originals, wanderers and rebels out there...

-No artistic compromises have been made, the underbelly, the beast’s vunerability is revealed.
+No artistic compromises have been made, the underbelly, the beast’s vulnerability is revealed.
 I can say with full conviction this is the best work I have yet completed.

-I am a storyteller…and this album Hey Sicko of twelve songs, is an empowering story, as a gypsy-rebel-wild-child-surfer, of shattering the walls other people and society may have built around us, and our beliefs that may be holding us back… riding the dark storms of the open sea to the clearing in the sun, the adventures and people we meet along this travelled dirt road, rising from the ashes time and time again to seize the moment, having fun every second we are on this earth…it is in essence about owning and believing in who we truly are, embracing all of ourselves, the dark and the light, standing tall, on our own two feet and not letting anyone or anything distract us from our paths, being the warriors we are.
+I am a storyteller…and this album Hey Sicko of 12 songs, is an empowering story, as a gypsy-rebel-wild-child-surfer, of shattering the walls other people and society may have built around us, and our beliefs that may be holding us back… riding the dark storms of the open sea to the clearing in the sun, the adventures and people we meet along this travelled dirt road, rising from the ashes time and time again to seize the moment, having fun every second we are on this earth…it is in essence about owning and believing in who we truly are, embracing all of ourselves, the dark and the light, standing tall, on our own two feet and not letting anyone or anything distract us from our paths, being the warriors we are.